OSGP/Documentation/chapter3/Installationguide.md

 ## 3.3 Installation Script

 To get started quickly, an [Installation Script](https://github.com/OSGP/Config) has been created.
-Below, all steps involved in using the script are shown in screenshots.
+Below, all steps involved in using the script are shown in the paragraphs with screenshots.
+Please follow the steps carefully.

 These are the steps:
 - Creating a Virtual Machine (or skip this step if a 'real' installation is preferred)
 - Installing Ubuntu